Adroiti/docs-for-code-review-tools/RuboCop/Naming-VariableNumber.md

-Pattern: Naming/VariableNumber
+Pattern: Invalid style for variable number

 Issue: -

 ## Description

-This cop makes sure that all numbered variables use the configured style, snake_case, normalcase or non_integer, for their numbering.
+This cop makes sure that all numbered variables use the configured style for their numbering.

 ### Example